England all-rounder Ben Stokes announces retirement from ODI cricket

 The former vice-captain, who has played 104 matches in the format since his debut in 2011 in Dublin, added that the first ODI against South Africa in Durham on Tuesday will be his last.

-In the eleven-year long ODI career, the all-rounder scored 2919 runs including three centuries and picked up 74 wickets.
+In his eleven-year long ODI career, the all-rounder scored 2919 runs including three centuries and picked up 74 wickets.

 Since his appointment as full-time skipper of the Test side, the 31-year-old has led England to a 3-0 clean sweep against World Test Champions New Zealand and followed it up with a draw against India in Edgbaston in the rescheduled fifth Test to level the series 2-2.